RyanJulyan/rocket/02_discovery_and_planning_phase/02_strategic_thinking_template.md

 ### Guidelines for Writing a Vision Statement:
 - **Be Concise**: A vision statement should be clear and succinct, typically one to two sentences long.
 - **Be Inspirational**: It should inspire employees, stakeholders, and customers by presenting an exciting future.
-- **Be Aspirational**: Aim high and describe a future that's better than the current state.
+- **Be Aspirational**: Aim high and describe a better future than the current state.
 - **Be Clear**: Use clear, jargon-free language that is easy to understand.
 - **Focus on Impact**: Highlight the positive impact on customers, society, or the industry.
 - **Reflect Core Values**: Ensure it aligns with your organization's core values and culture.